Cocaine Bear (bear)

-Cocaine Bear, also known as Pablo Eskobear (sometimes spelled Escobear) or Cokey the Bear, was a 175 lb female American black bear that fatally overdosed on cocaine in 1985.
+Cocaine Bear, also known as Pablo Escobear was a 175 lb male American black bear that fatally overdosed on cocaine in 1985.
 The cocaine had been dropped by a group of drug smugglers in the wilderness in Tennessee, United States.
-The bear was found dead in northern Georgia and was stuffed and displayed at a mall in Kentucky.
-It inspired the 2023 comedy horror film Cocaine Bear, as well as the 2023 documentary film Cocaine Bear: The True Story.
+After the bear was found dead in northern Georgia, he was taxidermied and eventually displayed at a shopping mall in Kentucky.
+He inspired the 2023 comedy horror film Cocaine Bear, as well as the 2023 documentary film Cocaine Bear: The True Story.

 History

 On September 11, 1985, former Lexington police department narcotics officer turned drug smuggler Andrew C. Thornton II was trafficking cocaine into the United States.
 After dropping off a shipment in Blairsville, Georgia, Thornton and an accomplice, Bill Leonard, departed in a self-piloted Cessna 404 Titan.
 En route, the duo dropped a load of 40 plastic containers of cocaine into the wilderness before abandoning the plane above Knoxville, Tennessee.
 Allegedly, Thornton was killed when his parachute failed to open.
 According to the FBI, Thornton dumped his cargo because the load of two men, in addition to the cocaine, was too heavy for the plane to carry.